Teacher Orientation

 Student → Citizen

-A Citizen is a Student who has completed the required onboarding activities and ELPS 101.
+A Citizen is a Student who has completed the required onboarding activities and EPLS 101.

 A Student completes the following to be promoted to Citizen: